Cheryl is licensed/ordained and founder of two outreach ministries. Her passion is to expose false doctrines that lead

 The value of silver

-Over the decades I have attempted to find out what the value of 30 pieces of silver was in Biblical times and also what it is worth today.
+Over the decades I have attempted to find out what the value of 30 pieces of silver was in Biblical times and also what it is worth today. i wanted to know the price Judas received for betraying Jesus.
 I have not been able to come up with any credible evidence, but there are numerous opinions.
 I first read, decades ago that the coins Judas were given to betray Christ were worth $11.00 and some change.
 Recent web searches have given amounts ranging from $20-$600.
 It has been pointed out that Joseph was sold by his brothers to the Ishmaelites for 20 pieces of silver and that was the going rate for a slave in that dispensation of time.
 There is no way to know for certain but we can glean revelation from what this means for us today.
 There is an alleged gnostic gospel of Judas, but it does not shed much light on the money that was paid to kill Jesus.
 The value of that silver today, to believers in Christ, represents the cash that changed hands that lead to the salvation of our souls.
 There is no price to upon the sacrifice of Jesus on the cross because it was a priceless, selfish act of total love for us.
 What we can do is put the 30 coins in a perspective from a spiritual point and not a monetary one.

 Separating fact from fiction